 The EPA produced this short video about the Youth and the Environment Program in 2016.

-During the six-week summer program, five high-school students from Lowell work daily at the Lowell Regional Wastewater Utility.
+During the six-week summer program, four or five high-school students from Lowell work daily at the Lowell Regional Wastewater Utility.
 There they receive a diverse, hands-on introduction to all facets of wastewater treatment, including process control, maintenance, and laboratory operations.